Newsletter Subscribe

 “The immediate need isn’t just for large-scale capacity, but for processing power that is closer to end-users.”

-Edge data centres are low-hanging fruits for many operators and companies.
-Additionally, Citidata Centre plans to build the facilities locally which will further reduce the costs and support clients seeking affordable alternatives.
+Edge data centers are low-hanging fruits for many operators and companies.
+Additionally, Citidata Centre plans to build the facilities locally, which will further reduce costs and support clients seeking affordable alternatives.

-TopTech Engineering will be responsible for building the data centres in any chosen location, while Petrodata will manage the facilities.
+TopTech Engineering will be responsible for building the data centers in any chosen location, while Petrodata will manage the facilities.

 “We believe that fostering local assembly and partnerships is essential for building a sustainable ecosystem that can support Nigeria’s digital transformation,” the company said.